10 actions you might not realise will invalidate your home insurance

 After a flood, it can be hard to think about the future and all you might want to do is start the clean-up effort.
 During this time, it might be tempting to get rid of all damaged goods as soon as possible.

 But, be aware that insurance companies will want to see evidence of your damaged goods to calculate the value of your claim.
-Wait for permission to throw away any damaged goods.
+Wait for permission before you throw anything away, to reduce the risk of you losing out on money for them - as pictures may not be evidence enough.
 You will risk losing out on money to replace the contents of your home as a picture doesn’t always do the trick.

 10. Hesitating to call 999